 In many ways to talk about Ronin is to talk about a title that define a great part of Miller’s career.
 To begin with, he was totally free by publisher to do it with his style in both the painting and extension, for reaching all his potencial.

-is known for all those who know something about comics.
-His work is extensive and he has some of the most important classics which the comic History such as The Return of the Dark Night
+Frank Miller is known for all those who know something about comics.
+His work is extensive and he has some of the most important classics which the comic History such as The Return of the Dark Night, 300 or Sin City

 It’s the first sample of direct influence from Manga style to comic-book, in particular by Kozure Ōkami (Kazuo Koike and Goseki Kojima)